skyrimHuang/FastVGGT/README.md

 - [Sep 3, 2025] Paper release.
 - [Sep 2, 2025] Code release.

+## 🔍 Recommendation
+- A new work for processing endless streams with VGGT [InfiniteVGGT](https://github.com/mystorm16/FastVGGT).

 ## 🔭 Overview

 FastVGGT observes **strong similarity** in attention maps and leverages it to design a training-free acceleration method for long-sequence 3D reconstruction, **achieving up to 4× faster inference without sacrificing accuracy.**